Start a Business

 In business, there are no guarantees.
 There is simply no way to eliminate all the risks associated with starting a small business – but you can improve your chances of success with good planning, preparation, and insight.
 In Texas, small businesses continue to thrive due to a variety of factors including our excellent geographic location, our highly-skilled workforce, our low tax burden, our reasonable cost of living, our predictable regulatory environment, and our legacy of being Wide Open for Business.
 For the most recent statistics on the Texas small business climate please download the SBA State Profile: Texas.

-These four basic steps to starting a business are discussed in greater detail via the following links.
+We’ve broken the process of starting a business down into four basic steps, which are discussed in greater detail via the following links.
 Please note that new business owners should not hesitate to seek the guidance of a professional tax consultant, accountant, and/or attorney to help verify that all legal requirements are met before operating a business.

 Determine the legal structure of the business and properly file the business name with the state and/or county.

 Determine the potential tax responsibilities of the new business on the federal, state, and local level.

 - Step 3: Business Licenses and Permits by Business Type

 Determine necessary licenses, permits, certifications, registrations, and/or authorizations for a specific business on the federal, state, and local level.